yashika28062006/E-COMMERCE/README.md

 PayPal Integration: Configured a sandbox account, installed react-paypal-js, and implemented PayPal's API for secure transactions.
 Navigation Component: Built a responsive Nav component with React Router for smooth navigation across key pages (Home, My Products, Add Product, Cart).
 Responsive Design: Used CSS Flexbox and media queries to ensure adaptability across all screen sizes, with a hamburger menu for mobile users.

+Milestone 31: Implementing Global State Management with Redux In this milestone, we focused on integrating Redux to manage user email globally, ensuring seamless state management across the application.
+Key Achievements:
+State Management: Configuring Redux Store
+Installed the react-redux NPM package to enable centralized state management.
+Created a new store folder containing: store.js: Configured the Redux store with a userReducer to handle the global email state. userActions.js: Defined a setEmail action to update the email in the global state.
+Integration with React Application
+Wrapped the App component inside the Provider component in index.js, passing the store as a prop to ensure global access to the email state.